finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Java

  type Payout:
     interestRatePayout InterestRatePayout (0..*)
     creditDefaultPayout CreditDefaultPayout (0..1)
     equityPayout EquityPayout (0..*)
     optionPayout OptionPayout (0..*)
     forwardPayout ForwardPayout (0..*)
     securityPayout SecurityPayout (0..*)
     cashflow Cashflow (0..*)

 The relationship between one of the payout classes and a similar structure in FpML can be identified through the defined Synonyms, as explained in an earlier section.
 For example, the ``InterestRatePayout`` is equivalent to the following complex types in FpML: *swapStream*, *feeLeg* *capFloorStream*, *fra*, and *interestLeg*.

 .. code-block:: Java

  type InterestRatePayout extends PayoutBase:
     [metadata key]
     payerReceiver PayerReceiver (0..1)
     dayCountFraction DayCountFractionEnum (0..1)
     [metadata scheme]
-  calculationPeriodDates CalculationPeriodDates (0..1) )
+    calculationPeriodDates CalculationPeriodDates (0..1)
     paymentDates PaymentDates (0..1)
     paymentDate AdjustableDate (0..1)
     paymentDelay boolean (0..1)
     resetDates ResetDates (0..1)
     discountingMethod DiscountingMethod (0..1)
     compoundingMethod CompoundingMethodEnum (0..1)
     cashflowRepresentation CashflowRepresentation (0..1)
     crossCurrencyTerms CrossCurrencyTerms (0..1)
     stubPeriod StubPeriod (0..1)
     bondReference BondReference (0..1)
     fixedAmount calculation (0..1)
     floatingAmount calculation (0..1)

 There are as set of conditions associated with this type which are not shown here in the interests of brevity.

 Reusable Components
 """""""""""""""""""

 There are a number of components that are reusable across several payout types.
-For example,  is the ``CalculationPeriodDates`` class, which describes the inputs for the underlying schedule of a stream of payments.
+For example,  the ``CalculationPeriodDates`` class describes the inputs for the underlying schedule of a stream of payments.

 .. code-block:: Java

  type CalculationPeriodDates
     [metadata key]
     effectiveDate AdjustableOrRelativeDate (0..1)
     terminationDate AdjustableOrRelativeDate (0..1)
     calculationPeriodDatesAdjustments BusinessDayAdjustments (0..1)
     firstPeriodStartDate AdjustableDate (0..1)
     firstRegularPeriodStartDate date (0..1)
     firstCompoundingPeriodEndDate date (0..1)
     lastRegularPeriodEndDate date (0..1)
     stubPeriodType StubPeriodTypeEnum (0..1)
     calculationPeriodFrequency CalculationPeriodFrequency (0..1)

 Underlier
 """""""""

-The the ``Underlier`` type allows for any product to be used as the underlier for a higher-level product such as an option, forward, or an equity swap.
+The ``Underlier`` type allows for any product to be used as the underlier for a higher-level product such as an option, forward, or an equity swap.

 .. code-block:: Java

  type Underlier:
     underlyingProduct Product (1..1)

 This nesting of the product component is another example of a composable product model.
 One use case is an interest rate swaption for which the high-level product uses the ``OptionPayout`` type and underlier is an Interest Rate Swap composed of two ``InterestRatePayout`` types.
 Similiarly, the product underlying an Equity Swap composed of an ``InterestRatePayout`` and an ``EquityPayout`` would be a non-contractual product: an equity security.